ModulrCloud/Modulr/readme.md

 Modulr’s fee system reflects its core principles of digital ownership and fairness:

 1. **Partner-Set Fees:** Partners can independently set fees for services, with a portion allocated to the Creator.
 Validators cannot set fees.
+2. **Chain-Set Fee:** This fee is what is set by the co-chain you are utilizing and is simply added to the price that the user sees when they select a service to avoid hidden fees.
-2. **Network Suggested Fee:** Partners can opt for a network-suggested fee based on what the Modulr protocol recommends.
+3. **Network Suggested Fee:** Partners can opt for a network-suggested fee based on what the Modulr protocol recommends.
-3. **Auto-Fee System:** Dynamically adjusts fees based on token value and network activity.
+4. **Auto-Fee System:** Dynamically adjusts fees based on token value and network activity.
-4. **Fee Reduction Voting:** Users and partners can vote to reduce fees temporarily if token values become overinflated.
+5. **Fee Reduction Voting:** Users and partners can vote to reduce fees temporarily if token values become overinflated.
-5. **No-Fee Model:** Partners and co-chains can opt to charge no fees, though this forfeits emission-based rewards.
+6. **No-Fee Model:** Partners and co-chains can opt to charge no fees, though this forfeits emission-based rewards.
 This supports non-profit initiatives.

 ---

 ## Digital Assets on Modulr

 In the era of decentralized networks, **digital assets** are the backbone of user engagement, creativity, and commerce.
-Unlike traditional NFTs, which merely record ownership, Modulr’s assets bring enforceable rights, clear usage terms, and choices for creators and users alike.
+Unlike traditional NFTs, which merely record ownership, Modulr’s assets are designed to bring enforceable rights, clear usage terms, and choices for creators and users alike.
 This section provides an overview of the contract types, enforcement mechanisms, and protections that make Modulr’s digital assets uniquely valuable.

 #### Predefined Digital Asset Contracts